Unclaimed Money in Maryland—Everything You Need To Know

 Apart from teaching you how to claim what’s yours, we also share amazing tips for saving your hard-earned money by lowering your cable, water, electric, or heating bills and canceling the services you don’t need anymore.

 These aren’t the only features DoNotPay offers—make sure you check out the full list of assets we have in store.
-You can do it by accessing our app from your web browser and let us assist you with:
+You can do it by accessing our app from your and let us assist you with:

 - Skipping the phone queue when contacting customer service reps